Idukki district: Culture

-Culture in Idukki is mixed since it consists of migrated people from other parts of Kerala and native tribals.
+Culture in Idukki is mixed since it consists of migrated people from other parts of Kerala such as Kottayam and native tribals.
 The presence of a large number of tribal populations is peculiar to Idukki District.
 Kovilmala, near Kattappana in Idukki is home to one of the still ruling tribal kings in India, Kovilmala Raja Mannan.
 Kovilmala is the headquarters of Mannan community who preserves certain customs, traditions, and form of governance, making them a unique tribal unit.
 The system of governance here is a democratic monarchy in which a king is elected by the people to rule.

 Dams and Hydroelectric projects

 Around 66% of Kerala's power needs come from various Hydroelectric Power Projects in Idukki district.
 The first and oldest dam in Kerala is Mullaperiyar.
 It was inaugurated in 1895.
 The largest dam in Kerala is Idukki Dam, which also one of the largest arch-dams in Asia.
-It was built in 1955.
+The dam was commissioned in 1976.